 Texas A&M Experimental Economists Present at 2018 TExAS Meeting

-On Saturday, March 11, 2017, members of Texas A&M University’s experimental economics group attended and participated in the fourth annual Texas Experimental Association Symposium (TExAS) Meeting.
-This year’s TExAS Meeting was held at the University of Texas at Arlington.
+On Saturday, March 24, 2018, members of Texas A&M University’s experimental economics group attended and participated in the fourth annual Texas Experimental Association Symposium (TExAS) Meeting.
+This year’s TExAS Meeting was held at Trinity University.

 Presenters and topics from Texas A&M included: